jeremyButtler/freezeTB/programs/ftbRaylibSrc/using_rayWidg.md

   coordinates.

 The default font is IBM Plex Mono.
-I find raylibs default font to be a bit ugley and not very legibal.
+I find raylibs default font to be a bit ugly and not very legibal.

 Again, rayWidg is not supper usefull.
-It was designed to be something I could peices together in a shorter period of time.
+It was designed to be something I could peice together in a shorter period of time.

 ### using raylib embeded fonts